officialtech/server/README.md

 0 6 * * 0 certbot renew -n -q
 ```
-- At 06:00 AM, only on Sunday
+- At 06:00 AM, only on Sunday.
-It will run every sunday (non interactively and quietly)
+- It will run on every sunday (non interactively and quietly)